hashicorp/terraform-provider-vault/website/docs/r/kv_secret_backend_v2.html.md

 ## Import

-The KV-V2 secret backend can be imported using the `path`, e.g.
+The KV-V2 secret backend can be imported using its unique ID, the `${mount}/config`, e.g.

 ```
 $ terraform import vault_kv_secret_backend_v2.config kvv2/config